GopherLabsLtd/angularMaterial-webpack2-ocLazyLoad/README.md

 - Excracts bundles to files instead of inline (all minified) 🔥

 ### Usage
-Install webpack:
+1. Install webpack:

     npm install -g webpack

+2. Install the dependecies:

+    npm install

+3. To start the webpack-dev-server:

+    npm run dev

-To build and run:
+4. To build and run:

     npm start

-To start the webpack-dev-server:

-    npm run dev

 ### Contributing
 If you feel that something is missing, make an issue! 🙂 If you want do add something, just make a Pull Request.